11 Calming Meditation Techniques For Teens To Practice

 Teenagers may also find it challenging to transition from school to college due to new settings and responsibilities.

-Incorporating meditation into their routine can be an effective self-care practice for teenagers, as it has been shown to promote a sense of calmness and alleviate anxiety, leading to increased inner peace.
+Incorporating meditation and mindfulness exercises into their routine can be an effective self-care practice for teenagers, as it has been shown to promote a sense of calmness and alleviate anxiety and stress, leading to increased inner peace.
 Additionally, regular meditation can enhance their ability to concentrate, remember information, and attain mental clarity, all of which are crucial for academic success.

 protip_icon Point to consider